-Include all earned income and non-investment income, including, but not limited to, fees, commissions, salaries, income from personal services, retirement income, pension payments, and royalty payments.
+Include all earned income and non-investment income, including, but not limited to, fees, commissions, salaries, income from personal services, retirement income, pension payments, royalty payments, and gambling or lottery winnings.
 Exclude all income from the U.S. Government, including, but not limited to, your Senate salary, military pay from military reserve duty, social security income, and federal retirement income.